 1. Introduction

-Illegal, unregulated, and unreported (IUU) fishing is a well known global problem threatening the sustainability of both large and small-scale fisheries and the health of marine environments (e.g. [1,2,3]).
+Illegal, unregulated, and unreported (IUU) fishing is a well-known global problem threatening the sustainability of both large and small-scale fisheries and the health of marine environments (e.g. [1,2,3]).
 The presence of IUU fishing substantially increases the uncertainty associated with estimating stock status and fishing mortality, which makes determining a sustainable harvest level challenging [4].
 IUU fishing has been identified as a major factor contributing to the decline, and in some cases, collapse, of a number of fish stocks [5,6,7].
 Other common problems associated with IUU fishing include: ecosystem impacts, economic losses for legal fishermen, and an increased incentive for others to overfish [8,9].
 Currently, the extent of worldwide IUU fishing is estimated between 11 and 36 million tonnes annually, valued between 10 and 23.5 billion dollars [4] – a substantial amount considering that the estimated global catch of marine capture fisheries in 2012 was 79.7 million tonnes [10].
 Thus, determining effective, feasible methods for eliminating IUU fishing should be considered a high priority.

 The primary driver for IUU fishing is economic incentive [9,2].
 A fisher who behaves illegally in hopes of financial gain is influenced by the expected costs and benefits of non-compliance [8,11].
 An enforcement system, defined as the surveillance of compliance with regulations and the prosecution of those who do not comply with regulations [12,13], can help to decrease the expected benefits from illegal activity and deter such behaviors.
 The expected profitability of illegal fishing is a function of the enforcement system, and is inversely related to the enforcement effort and probability of detection, the probability of prosecution, and the cost of the penalty (measured in fines, the loss of future earnings due to revoked fishing privileges, etc.) [11].
 Therefore, as any of these three aspects increase, the expected profitability of illegal fishing will decrease.
 The ability for an enforcement system to effectively deter IUU fishing in a particular fishery will also depend on the status of the stock, social and economic conditions in the fishery, regulations being enforced, and spatial characteristics of the fishery [14,13,11,15]